borgesenioc/ethical-linkedin-profile-extractor/README.md

 # Ethical LinkedIn Profile Extractor

-An open-source tool that ethically extracts publicly available LinkedIn profile data and converts it into CSV format.
-This simple, lightweight solution leverages Bright Data’s free starting funds to deliver profile data for FREE (for the first 1000 profiles or so)—making it an efficient alternative to manual PDF/ZIP exports.
+An open-source web app that extracts publicly available LinkedIn profile data and converts into CSV.

+It is composed of a minimalistic BEM frontend, an express JS server, and deployed by Vercel.

+Profile data acquired from Bright Data’s Scraper API, so free starting funds for the first 1000 profiles.

 ---